afilsaime/kata-cart/README.md

 ## Development server

+Run `nx serve server` to run the nestjs server.
+Navigate to http://localhost:3000/api/products to see the products api.
+The app will automatically reload if you change any of the source files.<br/>
-Run `nx serve server` for a dev server.
+Run `nx serve kata-kart` for the angular dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+## Unit tests

+Run `nx run-many --target=test` to run the unit tests of all projects or `nx test [project-name]` to run the tests of a specific project

+## Integration tests

+Run `nx run-many --target=e2e` to run the integration tests of all projects or `nx e2e [project-name]` to run the integration tests of a specific e2e project<br/>
+For the web app, you can also run cypress in interactive mode by running `nx e2e kata-cart-e2e --watch`

 ## Understand this workspace